Homestead Deductions in DC and MD

 If you buy your home in DC or in Maryland, and will live in the property, you will want to apply for the homestead deduction.

 The homestead deduction will limit how much your property taxes can increase annually and potentially reduce your tax bill.

-In DC, with the homestead deduction your assessed value will be reduced by $72,450.
-This drops your monthly property taxes by $51.32.
-More information: https://otr.cfo.dc.gov/page/homesteadsenior-citizen-deduction The application for the program is here.
-The homestead deduction will also limit your annual property tax increases by 10%.
+In DC, with the homestead deduction your assessed value will be reduced by $78,700.
+This drops your monthly property taxes by $55.74.
+More information: https://otr.cfo.dc.gov/page/homesteadsenior-citizen-deduction The homestead deduction will also limit your annual property tax increases by 10%.

 Certain counties, in addition, will give you a reduction on your property taxes.
 Around June of each year, the county council will vote on whether to include a property tax deduction for homeowners who live in their property.
-In Montgomery County for example for the year 2016-2017, the reduction is $57.66/mo.
+In Montgomery County for example the reduction is $692 a year which is $57.66/mo.